Lumen and Watt DROP on the roof

 Energy labelling

 Before buying LED lights, it is better to check the energy labels.
 The energy label illustrates the maximum amount of energy a light bulb can consume and is shown on your electricity bill.
 The energy labels also provide information on the life of the lamp.
 The new regulations changed the energy labelling of LEDs.
-I wrote about this in a blog article on a New energy label for LED lights.
+I wrote about this in a blog article New energy label for LED lights.

 Colour rendering index

 The colour rendering index (CRI) is another factor that applies to any light source.
 It tells you how the colours appear in the light of that particular LED.
 The index is usually between 0 and 100.
 If colour rendering is not mentioned, it always raises more questions and so I would not buy such a lamp.
+A CRI of 85 or more is considered acceptable.
+Whereas CRI 95 is already excellent and reproduces all colours naturally.

 Colour temperature